How to Apply

 Project Communications

-Grantees will work with TCDD to develop and execute a communications plan for their project.
-Plans could include promoting grantee activities via external communications, raising awareness about products created as part of the project (if any), and developing required stories about the project’s impact at both the community and personal level.
-All communication products must be approved by TCDD.
+Grantees will work with TCDD to develop and execute a communications plan for their projects.
+Plans could include promoting grantee activities through external communications, raising awareness about products created as part of the project (if any), and developing required stories about the project’s impact at both the community and personal levels.

 Grants Manual

-All grantees must adhere to the TCDD Grants Manual, which is a document that provides information related to program policies and procedures, financial regulations, financial guidelines, and more.
+All grantees must adhere to the TCDD Grants Manual (PDF, 85 pages, 734 KB), which provides information related to program policies and procedures, financial regulations, financial guidelines, and more.

 Resources

-Developmental Disabilities Assistance and Bill of Rights Act, pdf file, 364 kb
+Developmental Disabilities Assistance and Bill of Rights Act (PDF, 64 pages, 364 KB)

 Definitions